Zizaco/confide/README.md

 Then edit the view names in `app/config/packages/zizaco/confide/config.php`.

-#### Update an object
+#### Update an User

-To update a user already in the database you'll want to either pass in an different rule set or use the amend function.
+To update an user already in the database you'll want to either pass in an different rule set or use the amend function.

     $user = new User;
     $user->username = 'newuser';